Vicky-Hunt-Lab/HuntLab-smallRNA/README.md

 $ conda activate huntlab-smallrna
 ```

 By default this provides the hlsmallrna executable.
-This provides all of the tasks listed below, each one can be run by typing hlsmallrna followed by the name and options for the task.
+This provides all of the tasks listed in the documentation, each one can be run by typing hlsmallrna followed by the name and options for the task.

 ## Configuration File